Nicot31/STM32F4-Discovery/README.md

 - STM32F4xx HAL Driver (the STM32CubeF4 new hardware abstraction layers)
 - Specific configuration for the STM32F4-Discovery board.

-## Code examples
-Example of COM port emulation with the USB OTG:
-- USB OTG emulates a new COM port and echo all incoming characters

 ### Installation of the em::Blocks template

 Copy the "STM32F4-Discovery-xxx" in the Windows AppData directory for em::Blocks